 Club Workspace is our fast-growing network of creative co-working space.
 For a monthly membership fee, we provide a working environment on flexible terms, with business grade Wi-Fi, plus additional services such as access to high-spec meeting rooms bookable on an ad hoc basis and the chance to connect with over 4,000 businesses.

 Join the Workspace community today.
-With over 60 locations across London, we’re sure to have the right space for your business to thrive, not to mention plenty of likeminded neighbours for you to network and connect with.
+With over 60 properties across London, we’re sure to have the right space for your business to thrive, not to mention plenty of likeminded neighbours for you to network and connect with.